L3Gaunt/chatgenius/existing-bugs.md

 + need to be able to log out after login
 + forgot password functionality
 + direct message functionality
-- presence status
+? presence status
-- file upload
++ file upload

 - check for inconsistencies and duplicate definitions

 nice to have:
+- files deleted in bucket when deleting message
 - search over all channels
 - integrate auth with google+github
 - delete account functionality